'I'm out of words:' Man gets heartwarming surprise after losing everything in Eaton Fire

 READ MORE | Man chokes up while describing loss in California from Eaton Fire

-"I'm out of words, but thank you guys," said a smiling Jordan.
+"I'm out of words, but thank you guys," said a smiling Jordon.
 "I really appreciate it a lot, and I'm doing good, too."

 After his interview went viral, hundreds donated to a GoFundMe set up by his family.
-Through the community's generosity, Jordan was able to get a new car.
+Through the community's generosity, Jordon was able to get a new car.

 "They felt what I felt," he said.
 "I see the comments and everything so, reaching out to them, thank you a lot."